“Whether you eat, drink or whatever you do, do all for the glory of God.” — 1 Corinthians 10:31

 - Unprocessed real whole foods.
 What you eat should ideally be consumed in the way that it was found in nature.
 This means that we should stay away from preservatives, processed foods, or those produced with lots of contact with hormones, fertilizers and pesticides.

-A diet high in unprocessed food, fruit and vegetables is ideal for weight loss.
-Natural and raw fruits and vegetables carry fewer calories and are easier to digest then other processed foods.
+- Weight loss: A diet high in unprocessed food, fruit and vegetables is ideal for weight loss.
+Natural and raw fruits and vegetables carry fewer calories and are easier to digest than other processed foods.